 Lance Preston and the crew of “Grave Encounters”, a ghost-hunting reality television show, are shooting an episode inside the abandoned Collingwood Psychiatric Hospital, where unexplained phenomena has been reported for years.
 All in the name of good television, they voluntarily lock themselves inside the building for the night and begin a paranormal investigation, capturing everything on camera.
 They quickly realize that the building is more than just haunted – it is alive – and it has no intention of ever letting them leave.
 They find themselves lost in a labyrinth maze of endless hallways and corridors, terrorized by the ghosts of the former patients.
 They soon begin to question their own sanity, slipping deeper and deeper into the depths of madness, ultimately discovering the truth behind the hospital’s dark past…and taping what turns out to be their final episode.

-With so many ghost and paranormal shows filling up the circuits, it was bound to be sooner than later than someone create a horror film based “around” the filming of an “episode.
-“Grave Encounters” begins in this vein with even the producer coming on to introduce the episode.
-As we are brought up to speed, his team of ghost hunters lead by Lance Preston are in the midst of creating a TV series much like what we are used to on other channels.
-They investigate haunted places, strange occurrences and paranormal rumors brining us a new series by the name of Grave Encounters.
-Lance’s presentation mirrors Ghost Adventures giving each segment a sensationalistic boost to up the anty.
-In fact, there is some degree of opener humor that flashes thru the unedited footage poking fun at the way on screen guests are prompted a bit for “some” degree of interesting content.
-Seeing that I’m a fan of Ghost Adventures, this kind of cinema verite film was right up my alley.
+With so many ghost and paranormal shows filling up the circuits, it was bound to be sooner than later that someone created a horror film based “around” the filming of an “episode.
+“Grave Encounters” begins in this vein led by the film’s producer coming on to introduce the episode.
+As we are brought up to speed, his team of ghost hunters ( lead by Lance Preston) are in the midst of creating a TV series much like what we are used to on other channels produced today.
+They investigate haunted places, strange occurrences, and paranormal rumors under the direction of a new series called ” Grave Encounters”.
+Lance’s presentation mirrors the presentations of popular TV shows such as: Ghost Adventures by giving each segment a boost of sensationalism.
+In fact, there is a small degree of opening humor that flashes thru the unedited footage poking fun at the way on screen guests are promptedto provide varying degrees of interesting content.
+Seeing that I’m a fan of Ghost Adventures, I found this kind of filming to be right up my alley.

-Editors Note: There seems to be a alot of activity on the phrase “Is Grave Encounters Real??”.
-Which to my amusement means that SOME of you believe it to be true.
-Folks, it’s fiction, it’s special FX, and it’s Blair Witch in a bottle.
-None of these found footage films are real.
-They exist to entertain and scare on a more realistic level….nuff said.
+There seems to be a alot of activity centered on the phrase, “Is Grave Encounters Real??”
+Which to my amusement means that SOME of you believe this film to be true.
+Sorry to disappoint you but it’s fiction, it’s special FX, and it’s simply another horror production.
+None of these found footage films are real and shouldn’t be regarded as true occurances .
+They exist to purely entertain and provide scares on a more realistic feeling level.

-It was up till episode 6 that all was going well.
-As standard “modus operandi”, the team is locked inside a new haunt that is explained as filler asylum for the excess at Danvers hospital.
+It was up till episode 6 that all was going well for this team.
+As standard “modus operandi”, the team is locked inside a new haunt (explained as a filler asylum for the excess coming off the Danvers hospital).
 This building was used to house the ill during the Tuberculosis outbreak.
-Not a good time for the living.